 Depreciation of property and equipment is included in administration and occupancy expenses.
 Maintenance and repairs are also charged to administration and occupancy expenses.
-Gains and losses on disposals are included in other income.
+Gains and losses on disposals are included in other income in the consolidated statements of income.
+The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.